kevin143carr/tarpon-installer/README.md

 ### `[DIAGNOSTICS]` (post-final checks and follow-up commands)

 This section runs after `[FINAL]` when `[STARTUP] usediagnostics = True`.
+For `REMOTELINUX`, commands in this section execute on the target host over SSH.

 It supports two kinds of entries: